nmusolino/cookiecutter-cpplib-tools/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 1. The pull request should include tests.

 2. If the pull request adds functionality, the docs should be updated.
-    Put your new functionality into a function with doxygen compliant comments, and add the feature to the list in README.rst.
+    Put your new functionality into a function with doxygen compliant comments, and add the feature to the list in :ref:`README <README>`.

 Deploying